-A 10% increase or decrease in market value of the Group's portfolio of equity investments at the reporting date is expected to result in an increase or decrease of QR 16.27 million (2020: QR 12.04 million) in the assets and equity of the Group.
+A 10% increase or decrease in market value of the Group's portfolio of equity investments at the reporting date is expected to result in an increase or decrease of QR 13.87 million (2021: QR 16.27 million) in the assets and equity of the Group.

-(c) Currency risk
+Currency risk

-Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
+(c) Currency risk is the risk that the value of financial instruments will fluctuate due to changes in foreign exchange rates.
 The significant foreign currency transactions are denominated in United States Dollar ("USD") which is pegged with the functional currency of the Company.
 Therefore, the Management is of the opinion that the Group's exposure to currency risk is minimal.